 - If your fridge makes loud or prolonged sounds, that’s another way to know to call for repairs.

-My fridge isn’t working right
+My fridge isn’t working right, is all lost?

 - When hiring a company or technician to make repairs in your home (or car A/C) make sure they are certified under Section 608 (or 609, for motor vehicles repairs) from the Clean Air Act.